nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 }
 ```

-An example of how to install the Kubernetes External DNS is shown in the manifest below (**reference data: 3.27, 3.28**):
+3. Install the Kubernetes External DNS.
+You can find an example manifest file below (**reference data: 3.27, 3.28**):
 ``` yaml
 apiVersion: v1
 kind: ServiceAccount